Oligodendroglioma: Molecular genetics

+In the WHO 2021 CNS5 Classification, oligodendroglioma is named "Oligodendroglioma, IDH-mutant, and 1p/19q-codeleted", and requires the presence of IDH1 or IDH2 mutations and the codeletion of chromosome 1p and 19q arms.
+Interestingly, oligodendroglioma has a higher rate of IDH2 mutation than astrocytoma, so the IHC antibody against the common IDH1 p.R132H mutant might not pick up the mutation.

 By far, the most common structural deformity found is co-deletion of chromosomal arms 1p and 19q.
 The high frequency of co-deletion is a striking feature of this glial tumour and is considered as a "genetic signature" of oligodendroglioma.
 Allelic losses on 1p and 19q, either separately or combined, are more common in classic oligodendrogliomas than in either astrocytomas or oligoastrocytomas.
 In one study, classic oligodendrogliomas showed 1p loss in 35 of 42 (83%) cases, 19q loss in 28 of 39 (72%), and these were combined in 27 of 39 (69%) cases; there was no significant difference in 1p/19q loss of heterozygosity status between low-grade and anaplastic oligodendroglioma.
 1p/19q co-deletion has been correlated with both chemosensitivity and improved prognosis in oligodendrogliomas.
 The gene products lost as a consequence of this codeletion may include mediators of resistance to genotoxic therapies.
 Alternatively, 1p/19q loss might be an early oncogenic lesion promoting the formation of glial neoplasms, which retain high sensitivity to genotoxic stress.
 Most larger cancer treatment centers routinely check for the deletion of 1p/19q as part of the pathology report for oligodendrogliomas.
-The status of the 1p/19q loci can be detected by FISH, loss of heterozygosity (LOH) analysis or virtual karyotyping.
+The status of the 1p/19q loci can be detected by fluorescence in situ hybridization (FISH), loss of heterozygosity (LOH) analysis or virtual karyotyping.
 Virtual karyotyping has the advantage of assessing the entire genome in one assay, as well as the 1p/19q loci.
-This allows assessment of other key loci in glial tumors, such as EGFR and TP53 copy number status.
+This allows assessment of other key loci in glial tumors, such as EGFR (EGFR) and TP53 copy number status.

 Whereas the prognostic relevance of 1p and 19q deletions is well established for mixed oligoastrocytomas, the prognostic relevance of the deletions for low-grade gliomas is more controversial.
 In terms of low-grade gliomas, a recent study also suggests that 1p/19q co-deletion may be associated with a (1;19)(q10;p10) translocation which, like the combined 1p/19q deletion, is associated with superior overall survival and progression-free survival in low-grade glioma patients.
 Oligodendrogliomas show only rarely mutations in the p53 gene, which is in contrast to other gliomas.
-Epidermal growth factor receptor amplification and whole 1p/19q codeletion are mutually exclusive and predictive of completely different outcomes, with EGFR amplification predicting poor prognosis.
+EGFR amplification and whole 1p/19q codeletion are mutually exclusive and predictive of completely different outcomes, with EGFR amplification predicting poor prognosis.
 There is a strong correlation between 1p/19q codeletion and the expression of proneural genes, suggesting that gliomas with a 1p19q codeletion represent a subgroup of proneural gliomas.